bleejohn1/John-Blee-prework/Module-2_Assessment/README-Assessment2.md

 	*	The number of remaining guesses is shown
 	*	Letters that have already been guessed are shown
 	*	After a win or loss the game will automatically begin again

+	*	The number of guesses left counter works properly
+	*	The letters you have guessed display works properly
+	*	When you lose a game it restarts automatically always
+	*	Issues:
+		*	When you get the word correct it doesn't always restart
+		*	The wins counter doesn't always count a win
 *	Thank you for playing my game